hjd1964/SmartHandController/README.md

 The SHC software was initially based on [Charles Lemaire](https://pixelstelescopes.wordpress.com/)'s [TeenAstro fork](https://groups.io/g/TeenAstro/wiki/home).

 # Features
-You can review the [SHC capabilities](https://onstep.groups.io/g/main/wiki/28605) in its user manual Wiki.
+You can review the SHC capabilities in its [User Manual](https://onstep.groups.io/g/main/wiki/28605) Wiki.

 # Documentation
 You can review recommended hardware and flashing instructions in the [Smart Hand Controller](https://groups.io/g/onstep/wiki/Smart-Hand-Controller) Wiki.